 Darnell Washington Recruiting

-Listed at 6-foot-7 and 260 pounds, the senior football player in Las Vegas, Nevada is one of the last uncommitted five-star prospects of the 2020 recruiting class.
+Listed at 6-foot-7 and 260 pounds, the high school football player in Las Vegas, Nevada was one of the last uncommitted five-star prospects of the 2020 recruiting class.
 247Sports ranks Washington as the No. 10 overall player in the country, as well as the No. 1 athlete.

 Washington will likely play tight end at the collegiate level, but his power and size make him a perfect crossover candidate to play along the defensive line as well.
 And just in case, and he also served as Desert Pines’ punter.